pyeventsourcing/esdbclient/README.md

     $ docker run -d --name eventstoredb-secure -it -p 2113:2113 --env "HOME=/tmp" eventstore/eventstore:21.10.9-buster-slim --dev

-As we will see, the client needs an EventStoreDB connection string URI as the value of its `uri` constructor argument.
-See the Notes section below for detailed information about EventStoreDB connection string URIs.
+As we will see, your client will need an EventStoreDB connection string URI as the value of its `uri` constructor argument.
 The connection string for this "secure" EventStoreDB server would be:

     esdb://admin:changeit@localhost:2113

 To connect to a "secure" server, you will usually need to include a "username" and a "password" in the connection string, so that the server can authenticate the client.
-The default username is "admin" and the default password is "changeit".
+With EventStoreDB, the default username is "admin" and the default password is "changeit".

-When connecting to a "secure" server, the client also needs an SSL/TLS certificate as the value of its `root_certificates` constructor argument.
-To connect to a "secure" server you will need an SSL/TLS certificate so that the client can authenticate the server.
+When connecting to a "secure" server, your client will also need an SSL/TLS certificate as the value of its `root_certificates` constructor argument.
+The client uses the SSL/TLS certificate to authenticate the server.
 For development, you can either use the SSL/TLS certificate of the certificate authority used to create the server's certificate, or when using a single-node cluster, you can use the server certificate itself.
 You can get the server certificate with the following Python code.

 ```python